Mood

 This may not be the message that NAMI family members wish to hear.
 What the pharmaceutical industry never told these long-suffering individuals is that a successful clinical trial for schizophrenia is considered a 30 percent reduction in symptoms as measured on the 30-question PANSS or 16-question BPRS.

-A number of symposia at this year’s APA – industry-sponsored, at that – finally acknowledged the truth, namely that there is no appreciable difference in efficacy between the old-generation and new-generation antipsychotics in treating schizophrenia, and that the metabolic risks involved in the new generation antipsychotics may make patients worse..
+A number of symposia at the 2007 APA – industry-sponsored, at that – finally acknowledged the truth, namely that there is no appreciable difference in efficacy between the old-generation and new-generation antipsychotics in treating schizophrenia, and that the metabolic risks involved in the new generation antipsychotics may make patients worse.

 The NIMH-underwritten CATIE trials published in 2005 and 2006 served as a wake-up call to psychiatry.
 But all of this information could be found years before on the labeling of the meds in question, in published studies in leading journals, in treatment guidelines, and in what patients have been telling their doctors since the beginning of time.

-Not surprisingly, what should be a moribund antipsychiatry movement was able to muster some 300 people to demonstrate outside this year’s APA meeting.
+Not surprisingly, what should be a moribund antipsychiatry movement was able to muster some 300 people to demonstrate outside that year's APA meeting.

 So what about a med that really works?
 First we need to find a suitable target.